 SMSP for its part has no debt to Glencore and is not obliged to reimburse Glencore 51% of this amount.

-This XPF 23 billion debt is due to the financial partners of SMSP who were willing to participate in the financing of the Northern plant.
+This debt of XPF 23 billion is due to SMSP’s financial partners who wished to participate in the financing of the Northern Plant (Usine du Nord).

-We are all actors of the nickel economic activity in New Caledonia with different strategic visions.
+We are all nickel operators in New Caledonia with different strategic visions.

-SMSP meets and works regularly with other nickel companies on many common subjects and issues.
+SMSP meets and works regularly with other companies in the sector on many issues.

-All companies in the nickel sector are required to share, either commercially or technically, and very often regarding regulatory aspects.
-And as a matter of fact, each of us develops synergies according to its interests in terms of training, recruitment and exploration.
+All the nickel sector companies have to exchange information, either on a commercial or technical level, and very often on a regulatory level.
+Moreover, each company develops synergies according to its interests in terms of training, recruitment and exploration.

-Regarding China, we were exploring opportunities, hence the possibility of acquiring a majority stake in a plant in China in partnership with the shareholders of YICHUAN, which would be supplied by the mines of the SMSP group.
+With regard to China, we were exploring economic opportunities, in this case the possibility of acquiring a majority stake in a plant in China in partnership with the shareholders of YICHUAN, which would be supplied by SMSP Group Mines.

-While the conclusion of the final transaction was imminent and our subsidiary holding the SMSP’s stake in China had been set up since August 2022, a disagreement arose over the partner’s unexpected request to remove certain liabilities from its liability guarantee.
+While the conclusion of the definitive transaction was imminent and our subsidiary holding SMSP’s shareholding in China had been set up in August 2022, a disagreement arose over the partner’s unexpected request to remove certain liabilities from its liability guarantee.

-Like any reasonable and responsible company, we made the decision to end the soon-to-be partnership.
+Like any reasonable and responsible industrialist, we had the decision to hold on the preliminary partnership requirements.

-The profits of SNNC return to New Caledonia in two ways: the sale of the ore which generates the turnover of NMC, which employs, trains and mobilizes subcontractors in Caledonia on an everyday basis.
-And the dividends paid to SMSP, which are currently used to repay its creditors, mainly the banks that are partners in the financing of the Northern plant.
-So they’re involved in the development of the North.
+SNNC’s returned profits or earnings to New Caledonia are in two ways: through the sale of ore, which generates turnover for NMC, which employs, trains human resources and supports subcontractors in New Caledonia.
+And the dividends paid to SMSP, which are now used to repay its creditors, mainly the banks involved in financing the Northern Plant (Usine du Nord).
+They therefore contribute to the development of the North.

-Our energy transition is first of all based on the Climate Energy Plan of the Northern Province and the Energy Transition Scheme adopted by the Government of New Caledonia (STENC).
-We do work in coordination and collaboration with the subsidiaries to move them towards greener nickel.
-Workshops have been set up within each subsidiary to this end.
+Our ecological transition is first and foremost an energy transition based on the Northern Province’s Climate and Energy Plan as well as on the Energy Transition Plan adopted by the Government of New Caledonia (STENC).
+We are working in coordination and consultation with our subsidiaries helping them moving towards a “greener nickel conduct”.
+Working groups have been set up within each subsidiary to this end.

-Broadly, NMC, Cotransmine, and SMSP have developed proactive policies on revegetation, waste management, and monitoring air and water quality.
-These initiatives stem from regulatory obligations, and are extended and deepened beyond legal requirements wherever possible.
+On a broader scale, NMC, Cotransmine and SMSP have developed proactive policies in terms of revegetation and waste management, as well as monitoring their air and water quality indicators.
+These initiatives have their origins in regulatory obligations, and are extended and deepened beyond legal requirements whenever possible.

-We are also working with Koniambo Nickel to reduce our environmental footprint.
-This requires a lot of research, the main one aiming to replace coal used for operation.
+We are also working with Koniambo Nickel to reduce our footprint.
+This involves a number of studies, the main one of course being the replacement of coal.

-It’s a non-renewable resource, so yes, it’s exhaustible.
-That is also why we need to optimize the operations and upgrade the value for the return of profit to the country.
-For the future, we must anticipate it, but it is no longer up to the industrialists.
-It is a political responsibility, a duty to anticipate.
+Nickel ore is a non-renewable resource, so yes, it’s exhaustible.
+That’s also why we need to start optimising its management and recovery today to maximise the economic returns for the country.
+As for the future, we need to anticipate it, but that’s no longer a matter for industry.
+It’s a political responsibility, a duty to anticipate.